 In connection with our audit of the annual financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the annual financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-As described in the Basis for Qualified Opinion section above, [insert description of matter].
-We have concluded that the other information is materially misstated for the same reason with respect to the amounts or other items in the [insert description of other information that is misstated] affected by this matter.
+As described in the Basis for Qualified Opinion section above.
+We have concluded that the other information is materially misstated for the same reason with respect to the amounts or other items in the affected by this matter.